 Every day, 99.co demystifies a bit of the property market’s jargon for you.
-Today, we’re looking joint tenants, and the other alternative called Tenancy-in-Common:
+Today, we’re looking at Joint Tenancy, and the other alternative called Tenancy-in-Common.

 What’s a joint tenancy or tenancy-in-common?

 When more than one person owns a property, there are two main ways to share it.

 The first is a joint tenancy, which is common for married couples.
 Under this arrangement, neither owner has specific shares in the property – they’re both equal.
 If one co-owner dies, the other inherits the entire property, regardless of whether the deceased has left a will (this is called the right of survivorship).

 As of 13th May 2019, Muis has said that the Fatwa Committee recognises joint tenancies as being religiously valid for Muslims.